Camas Estates Senior Living

 -

 Low caregiver turn-over: In our home we have very low caregiver turnover.
-Our caregivers have been with us from two to twelve years.
 This is critical in maintaining a high level of care.

 -